-Transfer of funds to overseas institutions: The funds associated with the award will be paid to the UK institution in the first instance.
-The UK Host organisation must identify a safe and efficient way to transfer the funds to the overseas institution.
+Transfer of funds to overseas institutions: The funds associated with the award will be paid to the UK Host Institution in the first instance.
+The UK Host Institution must identify a safe and efficient way to transfer the funds to the institution of the Lead Overseas Applicant.
 It is expected that the majority of the funds will be spent in the country of the overseas-based researcher and other countries on the DAC list which are involved in the proposed plan of work.
+We strongly recommend that all applicants and Host Institutions read the GCRF Networking Grant Conditions before preparing an application.